cmu-delphi/delphi-epidata/docs/api/covidcast-signals/youtube-survey.md

   they are age 18 or older, they are currently located in the USA, and they are an active user of Youtube.
 The survey data does not report on children under age 18, and the Youtube adult user population may differ from the United States population generally in important ways.
-We use our [survey weighting](#survey-weighting-and-estimation) to adjust the estimates to match age and gender demographics by state, but this process doesn't adjust for other demographic biases we may not be aware of.
+We don't adjust for any demographic biases.
 * **Non-response bias.** The survey is voluntary, and people who accept the invitation when it is presented to them on Youtube may be different from those who do not.
-The [survey weights provided by Youtube](#survey-weighting-and-estimation) attempt to model the probability of response for each user and hence adjust for this, but it is difficult to tell if these weights account for all possible non-response bias.
 * **Social desirability.** Previous survey research has shown that people's responses to surveys are often biased by what responses they believe are socially desirable or acceptable.
 For example, if it there is widespread